Logo with stylized letter A incorporating a green telephone handset and the text 'Automatic Appointments'.

 Companies think AI cold calling saves money.
 Here's what it actually costs:

 Lost Trust: Once prospects realize they're talking to a robot, trust evaporates.
+And 67% of B2B buyers say they lose trust after a compliance violation during outreach (AIQL Labs, 2025).
 Good luck recovering from that first impression.

 Brand Damage: Nothing says "we don't value you" like making prospects talk to a machine about their business problems.